Image credit: New Balance

 Our ratings are based on a scale from 1 (We avoid) to 5 (Great) How we rate

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate New Balance “It’s a Start”.
-These are a few issues influencing its score:
+These are a few factors influencing its score:

-• It uses few lower-impact materials.
+• It uses some lower-impact materials including recycled materials.

 • There’s no evidence it’s taking actions to protect biodiversity in its supply chain.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate New Balance “It’s a Start”.
-These are a few issues influencing its score:
+These are a few factors influencing its score:

 • During the height of the COVID-19 pandemic, it disclosed some policies to protect workers in its supply chain from the virus.

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
 Here we rate New Balance “Not Good Enough”.
-These are a few issues influencing its score:
+These are a few factors influencing its score:

 • There’s no evidence it has an animal welfare policy.

-• It appears to use leather, wool, down, and exotic animal hair.
+• It appears to use leather, wool, exotic animal skin, and down.

-• It doesn’t appear to use fur, angora, or exotic animal skin.
+• It doesn’t appear to use exotic animal hair, fur, or angora.

 • There’s no evidence it traces any animal-derived materials to the first production stage.